|What is the interest rate?|

 The information on our website will be updated within three working days of an interest rate change.

 This projection is provided for illustrative purposes only.
 It is based on no further deposits or withdrawals being made and interest being added to the account.
-The projected balance is based on the annual interest rate of the Instant Access Shares.
+The projected balance is based on the annual interest rate.

 |How do I open and manage my account?||